citta-lab/react/README.md

 * React recommends using `onChange` over `onInput` which fires on each change.The reason is that React’s onChange wrapper behavior provides consistency.
 * Use React form's `onSubmit` over HTML for submit.
 Example: ` <form onSubmit={this.handleSubmit}> ..</form>`.

+>> In Short, Controlled components refer to components that render a form, but the "source of truth" for that form state lives inside of the component state rather than inside of the DOM.

 Form implementation can also be done using uncontrolled component, further discussion is in this [blog](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/).